saurabhchoudhury/architecture-center/docs/guide/pillars.md

 A cloud application should have a service level objective (SLO) that clearly defines the expected availability, and how the availability is measured.
 When defining availability, look at the critical path.
 The web front-end might be able to service all of the client requests, but if every transaction fails because it can't connect to the database, the application is not available to users.

-Availability is ofen described in terms of "9s" &mdash; for example, "four 9s" means 99.99% uptime.
+Availability is often described in terms of "9s" &mdash; for example, "four 9s" means 99.99% uptime.
 The following table shows the potential cumulative downtime at different availability levels.

 | % Uptime | Downtime per week | Downtime per month | Downtime per year |
 |----------|-------------------|--------------------|-------------------|